IMSY-DKFZ/self-distilled-swin/readme.md

 # 4- Reproduce the paper experiments

-## Section 4 - Replicating the Research Experiments

 You can use the following parameters to run all the experiments described in the paper: `target_size`, `model_name`, and `exp`.